python/cpython/Doc/howto/logging-cookbook.rst

 As this behaviour is broken, the incorrect BOM insertion code is being removed from Python 3.2.4 and later.
-However, it is not being replaced, and if you want to produce RFC 5424-compliant messages which includes a BOM, an optional pure-ASCII sequence before it and arbitrary Unicode after it, encoded using UTF-8, then you need to do the following:
+However, it is not being replaced, and if you want to produce RFC 5424-compliant messages which include a BOM, an optional pure-ASCII sequence before it and arbitrary Unicode after it, encoded using UTF-8, then you need to do the following: